Skip to main content

 Sustain engagement

-- ✓Send Email 3 (It’s Not Too Late) around week 2 to anyone who still hasn’t joined
+• Send Email 3 (It’s Not Too Late) around week 2 of the challenge to anyone who still hasn’t joined — people can keep joining at any time, the whole challenge through.

-- ✓Celebrate milestone checkpoints in all-hands or Slack as the group hits them
+• Celebrate milestone checkpoints in all-hands, Slack / Teams, or the in-app group chat as the group hits them

 Running a pilot?